Palmidence/Rules/en.md

 ### B. Server Rules

-1. Your Minecraft username and skin must be *appropriate* for all ages.
-Objectionable skins will not be tolerated.
-Objectionable usernames and any username that gives the impression of or slightly relates to something objectionable will result in punishment.
+1. Your Minecraft username and skin must not be objectionable to *any age*.
-2. You may not intentionally negatively impact your team in any way.
-This includes any of the following actions listed below.
-There may be actions not listed below that may be deemed against the rules by a staff member.
+2. You may not negatively impact your team.
+This includes, but is not limited to any of the following actions listed below:
-    - Stealing from team members
-    - Griefing team bases and structures
-    - Killing or attempting to kill members of your own team
     - Preventing your teammate from completing an objective or stealing an objective from them.

-3. Abusing the report system will not be tolerated.
-Do not encourage others to report a specific player and do not repeatedly report the same user if a staff member has not attended to the report.
+    - Killing or attempting to kill members of your own team.
+    - Griefing team bases and structures.
+    - Cooperating with the enemy team.
+    - Stealing from team members.

+3. Do not abuse the report system.
 4. Do not publicly accuse players of hacking.
-5. No spawn killing.
+5. Do not spawn kill.
 This is defined as killing players of other teams briefly after their spawning.
 Ensure you allow time for enemy team members to acknowledge their location and surroundings.
-A staff member will use their best judgement to determine if a player is spawn killing.
-6. No spawn camping.
-This is defined as camping, or staying in another team's spawn in order to wait to farm kills, or is combined with killing newly spawned players in their own spawn.
-This is enforcable only in the event it is causing an unfair advantage against the enemy team, or the map playing does not have entry restrictions on it.
-7. Do not cooperate with the enemy team in order to give your team a disadvantage.
+6. Do not stay in the enemy's spawn for a prolonged duration of time.
-8. As a spectator, do not give out tactical information that could potentially give a team or any player in game an advantage over others.
+7. As a spectator, do not give out match information that could potentially give a team or player an advantage over others.
-9. Combat logging (logging off or leaving your team in anticipation of dying) is strictly not permitted.
+8. Combat logging (logging off or leaving your team in anticipation of dying) is strictly not permitted.
-10. In elimination gamemodes, you are not allowed to hide or camp in a difficult position where you cannot normally access.
+9. In elimination gamemodes, you are not allowed to hide or stay in the same spot for a prolonged duration of time.

 ### C. Client Modifications